matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 applications into Cloud Logging.
 ```

-**Cloud Logging is preconfigured in other compute environments**
+**Cloud Logging is preconfigured in other compute environments.**

-- Dataflow
+- Dataflow.
-- App Engine (Flexible and standard environments)
+- App Engine (Flexible and standard environments).
-- Cloud Functions
+- Cloud Functions.
-- Google Kubernetes Engine
+- Google Kubernetes Engine.

-**Set up log-based metrics and alerts**
+**Set up log-based metrics and alerts.**

-- Cloud Logging and Cloud Monitoring
+- Cloud Logging and Cloud Monitoring.

-### Monitoring and Tuning Performance
+### Monitoring and Tuning Performance.

-**Monitor to analyze long-term trends**
+**Monitor to analyze long-term trends.**

-**Monitor to compare results over time or between experimental configurations**
+**Monitor to compare results over time or between experimental configurations.**

-**Monitor to raise alerts when something is broken or about to be broken**
+**Monitor to raise alerts when something is broken or about to be broken.**

-**Monitor to perform ad hoc retrospective analysis**
+**Monitor to perform ad hoc retrospective analysis.**

-**Identify APIs and resources that you want to monitor**
+**Identify APIs and resources that you want to monitor.**

 - Public and private endpoints.
 - Multi-cloud resources, such as Compute Engine VM instances, Cloud Storage buckets, Amazon EC2 instances, and
 Amazon RDS databases.

-**Identify service-level indicators and objectives**
+**Identify service-level indicators and objectives.**

 - Service-Level Indicator (SLI): Latency.
-- Service-Level Objective (SLO): 99.9% of requests over 30 days have latency <100ms
+- Service-Level Objective (SLO): 99.9% of requests over 30 days have latency <100ms.

-**Create dashboards that include four golden signals**
+**Create dashboards that include four golden signals.**

 - Latency: Amount of time it takes to serve a request.
 - Traffic: How much demand placed on your system.
 - Error: Indicate the number of failed requests.
 - Saturation: How full your app is, or what resources being stretched in reaching target capacity.

-### Identifying and Troubleshoot Performance Issues
+### Identifying and Troubleshoot Performance Issues.

-**Monitor performance in development and production**
+**Monitor performance in development and production.**

-**In Development: Add performance tests to your test suite**
+**In Development: Add performance tests to your test suite.**

-**In Development: Check performance watchpoints related to incoming requests**
+**In Development: Check performance watchpoints related to incoming requests.**

 - A watch point is a potential area of configuration or app code that could indicate a performance issue.
 - Web authoring: